-The most impressive geological feature is the Dallol, a volcanic edifice about 50 m high (the summit lies below the sea level) with extensive hydrothermal activities matched by sedimentary evaporitic process.
-The water in the ponds is rich of minerals and displays strong acidity (up to pH 1).
-Europlanet is currently working in the area for proving scientific background to the parties that will participate in the expedition.
+The most impressive geological feature is the Dallol, a volcanic edifice about 50 m high (the summit lies below the sea level) with extensive hydrothermal activities matched by sedimentary evaporitic processes.
+The water in the ponds is rich in minerals and displays strong acidity (up to pH 1).
+Europlanet is currently working in the areato provide scientific background to the parties that will participate in the expedition.
 Astrobiology is a major subject in Dallol due to the extreme conditions that create a unique environment, but a large number of geological subjects are available.

 Alluvial fans and ephemeral streams abound in the area where the fault systems create a sort of ridge and depression morphological pattern.
 The lakes around the Northern tip of Erta Ale show three interesting fan deltas.

-Potential participant are strongly advised to contact Gian Gabriele Ori (IRSPS/Ibn Battuta Centre) (ggori at irsps.unich.it) to discuss subject and logistic of the application and to get information on logistic and feasibility.
+Potential participants are strongly advised to contact Gian Gabriele Ori (IRSPS/Ibn Battuta Centre) (ggori at irsps.unich.it) to discuss the subject and logistics of the application and to get information on logistics and feasibility.